ANCIENT PHILOSOPHY

 REACTION TO THE CLASSICAL TRADITION

-Epicurus and the Garden
+Epicurus and his School

 Zeno and the Stoics